wpengine/atlas-blueprint-portfolio/README.md

 ## Status of code

 Please note that while this repository is public it is not yet complete.
-It is not recommended that you use this site, as it is, on a production website as it will continue to built out to a stable state throughout the second quarter of 2022.
+It is not recommended that you use this site, as it is, on a production website as it will continue to be built out to a stable state throughout the second quarter of 2022.

 ## For more information